 I would like to ask whether the ginseng is good even at low pressure.
 I got it from a little girl.
 Ginseng is said to have stimulating effects and rather to reduce the pressure.
 I'd like to buy a ginseng, but I'm not sure if it's suitable for me?

 More about hypotension

 Ginseng hypotension is probably not worse ...

 Ginseng has a rather hypotensive effect in patients with elevated blood pressure .
 The appointment of an adaptogen deserves it.
-Adaptogens are characterized by the fact that deviations from normal affect the normalization, regardless of the direction in which the deviation occurred.
-This also applies to ginseng and its effects on blood pressure - ginseng does not directly reduce it, but it gives the vessels a stronger tool to reduce it (strengthens nitric oxide synthase NOS3).
+Adaptogens are characterized by the fact that deviations from normal affect towards normalization, regardless of the direction in which the deviation occurred.
+This also applies to ginseng and its effects on blood pressure - ginseng does not reduce it directly, but gives the vessels a stronger tool to reduce it (strengthens nitric oxide synthase NOS3).
 The final decision whether or not the instrument will be used remains on the blood vessels themselves.
-When local pressure is not elevated, the cascade of the NO cascade simply does not start.
-Ginseng will probably not make your hypotension worse - unless you are a mistake in the uncontrolled activation of the NO cascade.
+When the local pressure is not elevated, the cascade of the NO cascade simply does not start.
+Ginseng will probably not make your hypotension worse - unless you are a mistake in the uncontrolled activation of this NO cascade.

 ... nor does it improve

-The only known case where ginseng helps with hypotension is in the exhausted and subcooled people.
+The only known case where ginseng helps with hypotension is exhausted and subcooled people.
 In these, high doses (> 10g) of ginseng are used and, among other things, they also regulate hypotension from exhaustion.
 However, your hypotension has other reasons.
 Ginseng has a chance against her only if her cause is in the heart or too low adrenal activity.
 If ginseng improves your hypotension, I'd like to know about it.